The Technologies That Are Transforming ESG in the Private Markets

 Private market perceptions of ESG

-In an audience flash poll conducted during the panel discussion, 89% of investors and firms agreed that ESG was a positive development and 11% felt that its impact was neutral.
+In an audience flash poll conducted during recent panel at SuperTechnology North America, 89% of investors and firms agreed that ESG was a positive development and 11% felt that its impact was neutral.
 Not a single respondent considered ESG a negative.

 Clearly, while the early days of ESG measurement in the private markets present some new challenges, the industry as a whole is enthusiastic about the trend and optimistic about its impact.
 Overall, private market participants see ESG reporting as a trend that will enable them to manage their money more effectively and gain more visibility into a historically opaque asset class.
 We couldn't agree more.